Wuziyi616/multi_part_assembly/docs/usage.md

 Other optional arguments include:

 -   `--category`: train the model only on a subset of data, e.g. `Chair`, `Table`, `Lamp` on PartNet
--   `--gpus`: setting training GPUs, note that by default we are using DP training.
-Please modify `scripts/train.py` to enable DDP training
+-   `--gpus`: setting training GPUs, note that by default we are using DDP supported by PyTorch-Lightning
 -   `--weight`: loading pre-trained weights
 -   `--fp16`: FP16 mixed precision training
 -   `--cudnn`: setting `cudnn.benchmark = True`